REASONS WHY YOUR DEBIT CARD DECLINES+SOLUTIONS

 How it works

 We can use our Check card for cash withdrawal at ATM or payment purposes at POS or online platforms.
-But using it online and offline is different.

 Let’s see how it works in each mode: